tidyverse/tidyverse.org/content/blog/ggplot2-4-0-0/index.md

 </div>

 Also absent from discrete scales was the ability to set minor breaks.
 Admittedly, they are less useful than minor breaks in continuous scales.
 In contrast to discrete (major) `breaks`, `minor_breaks` uses numeric input instead, allowing you to fine-tune placement without being bound by the scale's levels.
-With a few of tweaks of the theme, you can conceivably use minor breaks to visually separate levels as an alternative to the centre-lines for major breaks.
+With a few tweaks of the theme, you can conceivably use minor breaks to visually separate levels as an alternative to the centre-lines for major breaks.

 <div class="highlight">